Dual Diagnosis Treatment Washington, NC

 Port Health Services Facility Based Crisis

-Port Health Services Facility Based Crisis is a dual-diagnosis treatment center in Washington, NC that provides treatment services for mental health and substance abuse disorders that include PTSD as well as eating disorders.
+Port Health Services Facility Based Crisis is a dual diagnosis treatment center in Washington, NC that offers treatment services for substance abuse and mental health disorders that include obsessive compulsive disorder as well as binge eating.

 Address: 1379 Cowell Farm Road, Washington, NC 27889 in Beaufort County